therealadam/sexyback/README.md

 Cassandra.
 Most of them guarantee atomic operations; others require a lock and multiple writes to do their nifty thing.

+---

+Everything above this line is hot air and everything below this line is ambition.
+Don't judge me.

 ## The sexy

 Atomic types: